BristolIGEM2017/IDE/README.md

 In order to use IDE you will need python3 installed.

-Firstly edit the file `settings.py` and enter your team_name as shown exactly on the iGEM wiki url to set up IDE to work with your team name.
+Firstly edit the file `settings.py` and enter your team name as shown exactly on the iGEM wiki url to set up IDE to work with your team name.

-Secondly create an IDE page at `2017.igem.org/Team:TeamName/IDE` by editing the wiki page and inserting only "IDE" as shown below for the Bristol team.
+Secondly create an IDE page at `2018.igem.org/Template:TeamName/IDE` by editing the wiki page and inserting only "IDE" as shown below for the Bristol team.

 ![](http://imgur.com/TQoEdXQ.png)

-Then run `python3 server.py` and go to `localhost:8000/Team:TeamName` in your browser.
+Then using your computers command line, run `python3 server.py` and go to `localhost:8000/Team:TeamName` in your browser.
 You should then see the original iGEM wiki template for Bristol.

 ## Editing